smartmobilefactory/SMF-Fastlane-Commons/setup/README.md

 In the following sections the default lanes will be explained.

 ## Android Setup
-`smf_setup_dependencies`: This lane does nothing. :grin: You could overwrite it to use Phraseapp.
+`smf_setup_dependencies_pr_check` / `smf_setup_dependencies_build`: These lanes do nothing, yet. :grin: You could overwrite one to use Phraseapp.
 To get to know how have a look at the example in the Custom Behaviour. :wink:

 `smf_run_unit_tests`: This lane usually runs junit tests.